 Bus or Shuttle Service

 There are shuttle and bus services for travelling off Island.
 A shuttle is a van used for transport of a smaller group of people.
 Shuttles travel daily to Halifax.

-Acadian bus service offers lines to many places in the Maritime provinces (PEI, New Brunswick, and Nova Scotia) and Eastern Québec.
+Maritime Bus offers bus lines to many places in the Maritime provinces (PEI, New Brunswick, and Nova Scotia) and Eastern Québec.
 Check the Yellow Pages to find more bus and shuttle transportation services.
 [See Related Resources]

 Vehicles Via the Confederation Bridge

 The 13 kilometres long Confederation Bridge is the longest bridge in the world over ice-covered waters.
 The curved engineering masterpiece runs from Borden-Carleton in PEI to New Brunswick.
 Bridge tolls are for the round trip, and are paid only when leaving PEI.

 When choosing to leave or come to the Island by the bridge or the ferry, note that the bridge is the faster way, without schedules.
 The ferry charges a little more, but you are not using your gasoline or putting kilometres on your car.
 The ferry also gives you a break from driving.